jgomezve/aci-chatbot/README.md

 [![Tests](https://github.com/jgomezve/aci-chatbot/actions/workflows/test.yml/badge.svg)](https://github.com/jgomezve/aci-chatbot/actions/workflows/test.yml)

-A lightweight bot application to interact with the APIC from a Webex Chat room
+A lightweight bot application to interact with the APIC from a Webex chat room

 ## Use Case description

 Monitor your Data Center using an user-friendly bot.
-This repository contains a [Go](https://go.dev/)-based application that spins up a web server, which listens to [Webex](https://www.webex.com/) webhooks events an interacts with the [APIC](https://www.cisco.com/c/en/us/products/cloud-systems-management/application-policy-infrastructure-controller-apic/index.html) REST API to retrieve information about the operational status of your Fabric.
+This repository contains a [Go](https://go.dev/)-based application that spins up a web server, which listens to [Webex](https://www.webex.com/) [webhooks](https://developer.webex.com/docs/api/guides/webhooks) notifications and interacts with the [APIC](https://www.cisco.com/c/en/us/products/cloud-systems-management/application-policy-infrastructure-controller-apic/index.html) REST API to retrieve information about the operational status of your Fabric.

 <p align="center">
 <img src="./docs/images/aci-chatbot.png" border="0" alt="aci-chatbot">
 <br/>

-This is the list of supported commands.
+This application allows you query information about the operatioanl status of you ACI Fabric, and the endpoints attached to the Fabric by simply typing short and human-readable command in a Webex room.
+These is the list of the currently supported commands by the aci-chatbot:
 ```
 •	/cpu	->	Get APIC CPU Information 💾
 •	/ep	->	Get APIC Endpoint Information 💻.
 Usage /ep [ep_mac]